 Although, for parents and adults who are aiming to keep school sustainable though, it can bring a sense of dread!
 Plastic packaging, toxic components, and boxes of unused junk, oh my!

-And right now, as we’re publishing this article, Covid-19 is spreading rapidly across the planet and many kids and adults are stuck with home schooling and working from home, meaning many parents are looking to stock up on home supplies!
+And right now, as we’re publishing this article, a virus is spreading rapidly across the planet and many kids and adults are stuck with home schooling and working from home, meaning many parents are looking to stock up on home supplies!

 To help, here are a few strategies for sustainable, low or zero waste school stationery and supplies: